jamessteeleii/isokinetic_isometric_agreement_reliability/README.md

-# Within- and between-day test-retest reliability of isometric and isokinetic, multi-joint, upper- and lower-body strength testing
+# Within- and between-day test-retest agreement of isometric and isokinetic, multi-joint, upper- and lower-body strength testing

 ## Abstract
   TO COMPLETE